Alfredo Lim: Death

 On August 8, 2020, Lim died after having tested positive for COVID-19 during the COVID-19 pandemic in the Philippines.
 He was confined in a government-run hospital in Manila prior to his death.
 His remains were then cremated and on August 29, were inurned at the Manila North Cemetery.

+Legacy

+On August 15, 2024, the Manila City Council passed a resolution declaring August 8 of every year as "Mayor Alfredo S. Lim Day."

+Electoral history

 In popular culture

 Lim has appeared in films and television series.
 He was also portrayed by different actors in several films.